752963e64/752963e64/README.md

 Younger I've played with Amstrad, gameboy, sega, segamegadrive, nes, supernes, dreamcast, nintendo64, xbox, playstation.

 Until I had computer around 2000...
-I was around p2p, torrent and PC games in user mode. :D
+I was around p2p, torrent and PC games in user mode.

 Until I wanted to be like those guy who knows everything about computing and electronic...

 So I "Tried" software security.
-I was A good script kiddy... however atmospher was strange and I'm super fragile :D
+I was A good script kiddy... however atmospher was strange and I'm super fragile.

 Until I left to learn programming from scratch... no school exp... learning one thing after another drove me into a spiral... no kidding.